University of Leeds: Libraries

 The university library is spread over five locations, and holds, in total, 2.78 million books, 26,000 print and electronic journals, 850 databases and 6,000 electronic books: making it one of the largest research libraries in the UK.
 The main arts and humanities library is the Brotherton Library, located in the Parkinson Building.
-The main science, social sciences and engineering library is the Edward Boyle Library, located in the centre of the campus.
+The main science, social sciences and engineering library is the Edward Boyle Library, located in the centre of the campus and named after Edward Boyle, Baron Boyle of Handsworth who was vice-chancellor from 1970 to 1981.
 Medicine, dentistry and healthcare students are served by the Health Sciences Library, located in the Worsley Building, and there is an extension of this library at St James's University Hospital.
 The Laidlaw Library on the main campus, serving the needs of undergraduates, opened in May 2015.
 It is named after Lord Laidlaw who gave £9,000,000 towards its construction.

 The university library houses numerous archives, rare books and some objects in its Special Collections ranging from 2,500 BC to the 21st century.
 Special Collections holds five collections designated as outstanding by the Arts Council England.
 These are the English Literature Collections, the Leeds Russian Archive, the Liddle Collection, the Cookery Collection and its Gypsy, Traveller and Roma Collections.
 The repository contains William Shakespeare's First Folio Mr. William Shakespeare's Comedies, Histories. & Tragedies published in 1623.
 Special Collections also holds copies of the second, third and fourth folios.
 There is a copy of Sir Isaac Newton's Philosophiæ Naturalis Principia Mathematica, first published 5 July 1687.

 Special Collections holds over 300 incunabula most of which are in the Brotherton Collection.
 It also contains a considerable number of medieval manuscripts.
 The extensive coin collection consists of 15,000 coins and medals with a wide chronological and geographical spread.
 The Feminist Archive North Collections are on deposit.
 These contain a material relating to women from 1969 to the present day.

 The Stanley and Audrey Burton Gallery, the Treasures Gallery and the International Textile Collection are managed by Special Collections.

 Computing

-There are 9,000 personal computers available across the campus along with 150 Sun computers and servers, 8 high performance Sun servers and 256 supercomputers.
-There are 29 centrally managed computer clusters of varying sizes spread across the different sites, along with others managed by specific departments.
-Five of these clusters are available 24 hours a day.
+IT Services support the University with a range of services targeted for use by different University communities.
+University Faculties, Schools and Institutes also provide computing facilities.
+Collectively these provide computational capability that can be used by staff, students and visitors.
+Additional computational capability is provided via external Cloud Computing and High Performance Computing facilities.

+In 2023, a total of 31 centrally managed IT study spaces were available for use.